bevyengine/rfcs/rfcs/80-curve-trait.md

 Furthermore, a poor implementation would lead to additional maintenance burden and compile times with little benefit.

+Another limitation of the API presented here is that it uses `f32` exclusively as its parameter type, which presents another area where the API could be deemed incomplete in the future.
+The reason that `f32` was deemed adequate are as follows:
+- Existing constructions in `bevy_math`, `bevy_animation`, and `bevy_color` all use `f32`.
+- Basically nothing on Bevy in the CPU side uses `f64` internally.
+- Curve applications tend to be artistic in nature rather than demanding high precision, so that `f32` is generally good enough.
+- If strictly necessary, making the change to use generics is straightforward, but unifying around `f32` is simpler and encourages low-effort interoperation (i.e. reusing data across domains is more likely).

 ## Rationale and alternatives

 An API like `Curve<T>` is natural for a problem domain in which underlying data is extremely varied;